THUwangcy/ReChorus/src/README.md

 ### Define a New Model

-Generally we can define a new class inheriting *GeneralModel* (a subclass of *BaseModel*), as well as the inner class *Dataset*.
-The following functions need to be implement at least:
+Generally we define a new class inheriting *GeneralModel* (a subclass of *BaseModel*), as well as the inner class *Dataset*, and implement the following functions:

 ```python
 class NewModel(GeneralModel):